remix-run/react-router/README.md

 Routes can be nested.
-When a child route matches, the parent route's handler will have an instance of the child route's handler available as `this.props.activeRouteHandler()`.
+When a child route matches, the parent route's handler will have an instance of the child route's handler available as `this.props.activeRouteHandler()`*.
 You can then render it in the parent passing in any additional props as needed.

+* This assumes that you are running a version > 0.2.1.

 #### Examples